TUDublinBlanchBusinessIT/project-LedesXV-2/README.md

 - Tracks calories, protein, fat and carbs
 - Records the date of each meal
 - Records the type of meal (breakfast, lunch, dinner, snack)
+- Allows users to log in and log out
+-Delete meal information